Museum Artifact: Marvel 60 Hole Punch, c. 1940s

 Made By: Wilson Jones Company, 3300 W. Franklin Blvd., Chicago, IL [Humboldt Park]

-The original incarnation of the business, known as the Chicago Shipping and Receipt Book Company (or C.S. & R.B.), was supposedly started by a Clark Street jeweler during the World’s Fair summer of 1893.
-By some accounts, that jeweler was Ralph B. Wilson himself, the boisterous businessman who’d run the company well into the 20th century.
+The original incarnation of Wilson-Jones was known as the Chicago Shipping and Receipt Book Company (or C.S. & R.B.
+Co.), and was supposedly started by a Clark Street jeweler during the World’s Fair summer of 1893.
+By some accounts, that jeweler was Ralph B. Wilson himself, the boisterous businessman who would run the company well into the 20th century.
 Other versions of the story, however, refer to “the jeweler” as a wholly separate, suspiciously anonymous individual—just basically a guy running a side business selling aluminum paper holders.
 Depending on which origin point you prefer, then, Ralph Wilson either “built” the business from scratch or “took it over” closer to the turn of the century.
 Even publications during Wilson’s own lifetime seem unsure of which version is true.

 “Many men spend a lifetime in the circus and get nothing out of it,” Office Appliances magazine reported in 1920, “but the observing man is impressed, among other things, with the one big fact that, in the circus world, nothing that can arise in the necessary experience of the shows is going to be impossible of accomplishment.
 Mr. Wilson is observing.
 He learned the circus lesson of energy and practical determination to surmount obstacles, and in the conduct of the business he applies these lessons, doing what he sets out to do.”